 But it is absolutely critical for companies of all sizes to have a robust business continuity plan in place.
-A 2017 study by Invenio IT found that an enormous 90 per cent of businesses without a continuity plan fail following a major disaster.
+It could even make the difference between your company thriving or failing.
+In fact, a 2017 study by Invenio IT found that an enormous 90% of businesses without a continuity plan fail following a major disaster.

 The measures such a plan outlines will make your business more resilient and able to withstand whatever the future may bring.
 You can’t predict unexpected events – that’s what makes them so dangerous.
 What you can do, however, is take a proactive approach to shield your business from the worst effects of these events.

 Business continuity planning all starts with assessing risk.
 Set aside dedicated time to look closely at the areas where your business would be most vulnerable to certain types of risk.
 You’ll need to ask yourself a lot of questions and be brutally honest with the answers.
 For example: